Northern Irish "Fifteens"

 Notes

-Because the recipe contains no raw eggs or highly perishable dairy, these will keep in an airtight container in the fridge for up to a week, or they can be frozen for up to three months.
+Because there is no raw egg or highly perishable dairy, these will survive for up to a week in an airtight container in the fridge, or up to three months in the freezer.

 From Cook Irish-American Food.